Progressive Christianity: Beliefs

+other variations include The Phoenix Confessions.

 Environmental ministries

-As Bruce Sanguin writes, "It's time for the Christian church to get with a cosmological program (...).
-We now know, for instance, that we live in an evolving or evolutionary universe.
-Evolution is the way that the Holy creates in space and in time, in every sphere: material, biological, social, cultural, psychological, and spiritual.
-This new cosmology simply cannot be contained by old models and images of God, or by old ways of being the church."

 Central to this recovery of awe in the cosmos is the epic of evolution, the 14-billion-year history of the universe.
 Scientists (Edward O. Wilson, Brian Swimme, Eric Chaisson, Ursula Goodenough and others) initiated this story which has been perpetuated with a religion component by some liberal theologians (Gordon D. Kaufman, Jerome A. Stone, Michael Dowd, etc.).

 Evolutionary evangelist and progressive minister Michael Dowd uses the term Epic of Evolution or Great Story to help construct his viewpoint of evolution theology.
 His position is that science and religious faith are not mutually exclusive (a form of religious naturalism).
 He preaches that the epic of cosmic, biological, and human evolution, revealed by science, is a basis for an inspiring and meaningful view of our place in the universe and a new approach to religion.
 Evolution is viewed as a religious spiritual process that is not meaningless blind chance.

 Criticism

-Geoff Thompson argues that the rhetoric of Progressive Christianity, as represented by Gretta Vosper and John Shelby Spong, "often over-reaches its arguments."
-In particular, he concludes that "[i]t is very difficult to see how what [Vosper] proposes needs any church or even the minimalist, idiosyncratic definition of Christianity which she offers.
+Geoff Thompson argues that progressive Christianity, as represented by Gretta Vosper and John Shelby Spong, "often over-reaches its arguments".
+In particular, he concludes that "[i]t is very difficult to see how what [Vosper] proposes needs any church or even the minimalist, idiosyncratic definition of Christianity which she offers".

-John MacArthur has identified a lack of crucicentrism and Christocentricism, and its affinity to old liberalism in its treatment and low view of biblical authority, supernaturalism and inspiration.